schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 From here on, we can play some more and experiment with different colour value combinations.
 Remember that we are not confined to using the values from the drop-down.
 We can actually go and change that to any value between 0 and 255.

-**Note**: To find a utility that helps you find the value for the Red, Green and Blue components of any colour, Google for "colour chooser" or "colour wheel"
+**Note**: To find the value for the Red, Green and Blue components of any colour, Google for "colour chooser" or "colour wheel"

 ### Questions

 Question 3.15.1: Does a light sensor belong to the basic pack or is it an additional component?

-A. Basic pack
+A. Basic pack.

-B. Additional component
+B. Additional component.

-Answer: B
+_Answer: B_

 Question 3.15.2: What does an Arduino board have to do with the mBot?

-A. It is an additional component
+A. It is an additional component.

-B. Nothing really
+B. Nothing really.

-C. It is inside the mBot and it is actually where the program is loaded
+C. It is inside the mBot and it is actually where the program is loaded.

-D. It is the part of the screen where text program appears
+D. It is the part of the screen where the text program appears.

-Answer: C
+_Answer: C_

 Question 3.15.3: In what format is the program actually uploaded to the mBot?